 PTs are privileged in that they can benefit from the nuances of different countries…

-- Want to speed on the motorway?
+- Want to drive fast on the motorway?
 Go to Germany and do it legally.

 - Gambling illegal in the country where you live?
 Jump on a plane to a place where a hand of poker isn’t considered to be a bad thing.